koukou10/recommendation_engine/README.md

 # recommendation_engine
-The aim of this project is to create a movie recommendation engine using a public database of information on films
+The aim of this project is to create a movie recommendation engine using a public database of information on films.

+### 2 parts :
+- Cleaning and Exploratory analysis notebook
+- Notebook of tests of different modelling approaches of movie recommendation engine